 Health and Safety Manager Tasks

-- Ensure compliance with all safety and environmental programs.
+- Ensure compliance with all relevant all health and safety regulations.

 - Develop and implement environment, health, and safety compliance plans.

 - Provide health and safety training to all employees.

 Common Career Paths for Health and Safety Manager

 Health and Safety Managers may progress into high-paying roles like Environmental Health & Safety Director, where median compensation is $104K annually.
 It is not uncommon for a Health and Safety Manager to continue on to become a Safety Manager or an Environmental Health & Safety Manager.

 Environmental Health & Safety (EHS) Manager Job Listings

 Pay by Experience Level for Health and Safety Manager